 10:45 Richard Pyle: When you start talking like Donald Duck, there's no situation in the world that can seem tense.

-10:53 So, we're down there, and this is at 400 feet -- that's looking straight up, by the way, so you can get a sense of how far away the surface is.
-And if you're a biologist and you know about sharks, and you want to assess, you know, how much jeopardy am I really in here, there's one question that sort of jumps to the forefront of your mind immediately which is --
+10:53 So we're down there -- this is at 400 feet.
+That's looking straight up, by the way, to give a sense of how far the surface is.
+And if you're a biologist and know about sharks, and you want to assess, how much jeopardy am I really in here, there's one question that sort of jumps to the forefront of your mind immediately, which is --

 11:16 Diver 1: Oh.

-11:17 RP: Silvertip sharks -- they're actually three species of sharks here.
-The silvertips are the one with the white edges on the fin, and there're also gray reef sharks and some hammerheads off in the distance.
-And yes, it's a little nerve-wracking.
+11:18 RP: There are actually three species of sharks here.
+The silvertips are the ones with the white edges on the fins, and there're also gray reef sharks and hammerheads off in the distance.
+And yes, it's a little nerve-racking.

-11:37 Now, you've seen video like this on TV a lot, and it's very intimidating, and I think it gives the wrong impression about sharks.
-Sharks are actually not very dangerous animals and that's why we weren't worried much, why we were joking around down there.
-More people are killed by pigs, more people are killed by lightning strikes, more people are killed at soccer games in England.
+11:38 Now, you've seen video like this on TV a lot, and it's very intimidating.
+I think it gives the wrong impression about sharks; they're actually not very dangerous animals.
+That's why we weren't worried much and were joking around.
+More people are killed by pigs, by lightning strikes, more people are killed at soccer games in England.
 There's a lot of other ways you can die.
 And I'm not making that stuff up.
 Coconuts!
 You can get killed by a coconut more likely than killed by a shark.
 So sharks aren't quite as dangerous as most people make them out to be.

-12:06 Now, I don't know if any of you get U.S. News and World Report -- I got the recent issue.
-There's a cover story all about the great explorers of our time.
-The last article is an article entitled "No New Frontiers."
-It questions whether or not there really are any new frontiers out there, whether there are any real, true, hardcore discoveries that can still be made.
-And this is my favorite line from the article.
-As a fish nerd, I have to laugh, because you know they don't call us fish nerds for nothing -- we actually do get excited about finding a new dorsal spine in a guppy.
-But, it's much more than that.
-And, I want to show you a few of the guppies we've found over the years.
+12:07 Now, I don't know if any of you get US News and World Report -- I got the recent issue.
+There's a cover story about the great explorers of our time.
+The last article is entitled, "No New Frontiers."
+It questions whether or not there really are any new frontiers out there, whether there are any true, hardcore discoveries that can still be made.
+My favorite line from the article: [... 'discovery' can mean finding a guppy with an extra spine in its dorsal fin."]
+I have to laugh; they don't call us fish nerds for nothing.
+We actually do get excited about finding a new dorsal spine in a guppy.
+But it's much more than that.
+I want to show you a few of the guppies we've found over the years.

-12:57 Here's another new angelfish we discovered.
-This one we actually first discovered back in the air days -- the bad old air days, as we used to say -- when we were doing these kind of dives with air.
+12:58 Here's another new angelfish we discovered.
+This one we first discovered back in the air days -- the bad old air days, when we were doing these kind of dives with air.
 We were at 360 feet.
-And I remember coming up from one of these deep dives, and I had this fog, and the narcosis takes a little while to, you know, fade away.
-It's sort of like sobering up.
-And I had this vague recollection of seeing these yellow fish with a black spot, and I thought, "Aw, damn.
-I should have caught one.
-I think that's a new species."
-And then, eventually, I got around to looking in my bucket.
-Sure enough, I had caught one -- I just completely forgot that I had caught one.
-(Laughter) And so this one we decided to give the name Centropyge narcosis to.
-So that's it's official scientific name, in reference to its deep-dwelling habits.
+I remember coming up from one of these deep dives and I had this fog, and the narcosis takes a little while to fade away, sort of like sobering up.
+I had this vague recollection of seeing this yellow fish with a black spot, and thought, "Damn, I should have caught one -- I think that's a new species."
+Eventually, I looked in my bucket.
+Sure enough, I had caught one, I just completely forgot.
+So this one, we decided to give the name Centropyge narcosis to.
+That's its official scientific name, in reference to its deep-dwelling habits.

-13:34 And this is another neat one.
-When we first found it, we weren't even sure what family this thing belonged to, so we just called it the Dr. Seuss fish, because it looked like something out of one of those books.
+13:35 This is another neat one.
+When we first found it, we weren't even sure what family it belonged to, so we just called it the Dr. Seuss fish, since it looked like something from one of those books.

-13:42 Now, this one's pretty cool.
-If you go to Papua, New Guinea, and go down 300 feet, you're going to see these big mounds.
-And this may be kind of hard to see, but they're about -- oh, a couple meters in diameter.
-If you look closely, you'll see there's a little white fish and gray fish that hangs out near them.
-Well, it turns out this little white fish builds these giant mounds, one pebble at a time.
-It's really extraordinary to find something like this.
-It's not just new species: it's new behavior, it's new ecology it's all kind of new things.
+13:44 Now, this one's pretty cool.
+If you go to Papua, New Guinea and go down 300 feet, you'll see these big mounds.
+This may be hard to see, but they're a couple meters in diameter.
+If you look closely, you'll see there's a little white and gray fish that hangs out near them.
+It turns out this little white fish builds these giant mounds, one pebble at a time.
+It's extraordinary to find something like this.
+It's not just new species, it's new behaviors, new ecology, all kind of new things.

-14:52 And I'm going to just close on a very somber note.
-At the beginning I told you that I was going to show you two extraordinary photographs.
+14:52 I'm going to just close on a very somber note.
+At the beginning, I said I'd show you two extraordinary photographs.
 This is the second extraordinary photograph I'm going to show you.
 This one was taken at the exact moment I was down there filming those sharks.
 This was taken exactly 300 feet above my head.
-And the reason this photograph is extraordinary is because it captures a moment in the very last minute of a person's life.
+The reason this photograph is extraordinary is because it captures a moment in the very last minute of a person's life.
 Less than 60 seconds after this picture was taken, this guy was dead.
 When we recovered his body, we figured out what had gone wrong.
-He had made a very simple mistake.
-He turned the wrong valve when he filled his cylinder -- he had 80 percent oxygen in his tank when he should have had 40.
+He had made a very simple mistake; he turned the wrong valve when he filled his cylinder. he had 80 percent oxygen in his tank when he should have had 40.
 He had an oxygen toxicity seizure and he drowned.

-16:26 But, at the same time you don't want to get so focused on rule number two, or goal number two, that you neglect goal number one.
+16:26 But at the same time, you don't want to get so focused on rule number two, goal number two, that you neglect goal number one.
 Because once you're dead, you really can't enjoy anything after that.
-I wish you all the best of luck in maintaining that balance in your future endeavors.
-Thanks.
+So I wish you all the best of luck in maintaining that balance in your future endeavors.